shakacode/redux-tree/README.md

 ]
 ```

 To make this code work, few changes required in how Redux iterates over the reducers.
-Instead of tightly couple each reducer to the single leaf, let’s let the leaf decide which part(s) of state will be updated in the response to the action.
+Instead of tightly couple each reducer to the single leaf, let’s let the leaf decide which part(s) of the state will be updated in the response to the action.
 This is what `redux-tree` does.

-## Implementation details
+---

+`redux-tree` is a direct continuation of the ideas I stated in [this medium post](https://blog.shakacode.com/a-year-of-development-with-redux-part-iii-7a0e9a7d7670) as it allows declaring `interactions` in even more concise manner.

-`redux-tree` is an alternative version of Redux's `combineReducers` method.
-It allows declaring the changes in the state, caused by the action, as a sequence of functions.
+Under the hood, it is an alternative version of Redux's `combineReducers` method, which makes possible to represent the changes in the state, caused by the action, as a sequence of functions.

-`redux-tree` represents the state as an Immutable `Record` to handle deep updates and to prevent state mutations. [`immutable-js`](http://facebook.github.io/immutable-js/) is required.

-Packages from Redux eco system should be compatible with it as the only change it introduces is how Redux _internally_ iterates over the reducers.
+It's super easy to integrate `redux-tree` into existing codebase as it supports classic reducers and should be compatible with the most of the packages from Redux ecosystem as the main change it introduces is how Redux _internally_ iterates over the reducers.

+`redux-tree` represents the state as an Immutable `Record` to handle deep updates, prevent state mutations, preserve access to the state items using dot notation and strongly type state tree with the `flow`. [`immutable-js`](http://facebook.github.io/immutable-js/) is required.

 ## Installation